NgiapPuoyKoh/student-resource-tool/README.md

 ## Semantic Checklist

 - Title Specifically for CI Full Stack Developer New Students
-- Article Container for New Student FAQ and tips focused on User Centric Frontend Development modules
+- Article Container for New Student FAQ and tips focused on User-Centric Frontend Development
+- sections

 ## UX

 - Call out Information Architecture how to find information try to suggest at what point in their progress that tips are relevant
 - Single Page: 3 Sections
-  *CI modules (HTML, CSS, User Centric)
+  *CI modules (HTML, CSS, User-Centric)
   *Tools (CI LMS Repl.it, Gitpod Team Unlimited, Github, Git, Slack, Browser Developer Tool) *Key Concepts (CSS-Specificity, Bootstrap-Flexbox)
-  *MS1
+  *MS1 Resources

 ## Single Page Website with Three Sections

-- mobile first default layout
+- mobile-first default layout
-- one page design to flocus on the most helpful information
+- one page design to focus on the most helpful information
 - remove the friction to get started
 - webpage is reusable or recyclable by topic or issue
 - easy to maintain and publish content